-Another assessment goal was to work with the President, Cabinet members and the Planning and Budget committee to identify any budgetary actions and possible cost saving measures or revenue opportunities for the university.
-The President wanted the departments to maintain a 50% frictional OTPS reduction.
-The Planning and Budget committee reached out to the greater campus community to solicit ideas for budget reductions and shared their results with cabinet and the F&A Team.
-Although there were no set budget reductions for the 2021-2022 budget year, many spending constraints and restrictions were implemented as well as delayed hires and soft hiring freezes.
-These restrictions produce significant savings for the institution throughout the year.
+Another assessment goal was to work with the President, Cabinet members and the Planning and Budget Committee to identify any budgetary actions and possible cost saving measures or revenue opportunities for the University.
+The President wanted the departments to address the additional 50% across the board OTPS reduction.
+Besides the OTPS reduction, many delayed hires and soft hiring freezes produced significant savings for the institution throughout the year.